Matt Tifft

-Matthew Kenneth Tifft (born June 26, 1996) is an American former professional stock car racing driver, and current team owner.
-He last competed in the Monster Energy NASCAR Cup Series, driving the No. 36 Ford Mustang for Front Row Motorsports until health issues cut his 2019 season short.
-In 2020, with his racing career in question due to a past brain tumor and a diagnosis of epilepsy, he became part owner of Live Fast Motorsports with B. J. McLeod & Joe Falk, becoming the youngest current team owner in NASCAR.
+Matthew Kenneth Tifft (born June 26, 1996) is an American professional stock car racing driver and former team owner.
+He currently competes part-time in the Super Late Models, driving the No. 36 Chevrolet SS for Dan Fredricksonn Racing.
+In 2020, with his racing career in question due to a past brain tumor and a diagnosis of epilepsy, he became part owner of Live Fast Motorsports with B. J. McLeod & Joe Falk, becoming the youngest team owner in NASCAR Cup Series history.
 Tifft also was named to the 2022 Forbes 30 under 30 Class.
+Medical issues sidelined Tifft as a driver from the end of 2019 until the end of 2023 season.

 Racing career

 Early career (2007–2010)

 In the fall of 2007, Tifft had his first opportunity to race in a go-kart at Barberton Speedway in Norton, Ohio.
 He was coached by Kevin Harter of CRP Racing.
 In 2009, he made his first divisional and national level go kart schedule, under Beasley Motorsports, being coached by Gary Lawson.
 During this season, Tifft would win two national-level victories.
 In 2010, Tifft transitioned from karts to asphalt and dirt super late models, with the help of Josh Richards, Dale McDowell, Clint Smith, Benny Gordon, and Tim Schendel.